Get alerts of updates about «After you have been vaccinated or have had COVID-19»

 - Those who received the first dose of vaccine and then, at least 3 weeks later, were diagnosed with COVID-19 infection.
 Status as fully vaccinated applies from the time the person is out of isolation.

-- Those who have confirmed antibodies to SARS-CoV-2 by an approved laboratory method (with an antibody serology in a microbiological laboratory), and received one vaccine dose.
-The vaccine dose may be given the same day at the earliest.
-Status as fully vaccinated is valid 1 week following vaccination.
+- Those who have confirmed antibodies to SARS-CoV-2 by an approved laboratory method (with an antibody serology in a microbiological laboratory), and then received one vaccine dose.
+The vaccine dose may be given the same day as the test at the earliest.
+Status as vaccinated with primary vaccine series is valid 1 week following vaccination.